 My husband and I have traveled throughout the whole country and we purchased a condo in Portugal last year.
-We plan to spend time living and traveling around Portugal and the rest of Europe part-time.
+We have our resident cards, and plan to spend time living and traveling around Portugal and the rest of Europe part-time.
 So, since I’ve been to Portugal multiple times now I’ve learned what to pack beyond the basic essentials.

 What to pack for Portugal – Top 5 Basic Essentials